Recovering from a miscarriage: how long should I rest after miscarrying?

 Edited by: Conor Lynch

-Women who suffer from miscarriages often have many questions in relation to what physical symptoms they should expect as a result, how long they should rest, and whether their chances of getting pregnant again will be affected or not as a result of the miscarriage.
+Women who suffer from miscarriages often have many questions: What physical symptoms I should expect?
+How long I should rest, and how long should I be bleeding after?
+How to heal the my uterus after a miscarriage? and Are my chances of getting pregnant again affected or not as a result of the miscarriage?

 Here to answer all of these questions and more is highly experienced and revered London-based obstetrician and gynaecologist, Mr Christian Barnick.